 Grace has taught at the Manchester School of Architecture, as part of the Continuity in Architecture atelier.
 She also teaches at Northumbria University.
 She was a Director and Trustee of The Mustard Tree charity for 7 years, a charity for the homeless and marginalised in Manchester and is still actively involved as Architectural Advisor for all building projects.

-Grace moved practice to the Newcastle area in 2013 and is working with a growing team of Consultants taking on projects predominantly throughout the North East.
+Grace moved practice to the Newcastle area in 2013 and is taking on projects predominantly throughout the North East.
 She is a member of ARB and the RIBA.
 Grace was the Regional Jury Chair for the North East for the RIBA awards 2016.

 Grace Choi Architecture Ltd is registered as an RIBA Chartered Practice.
 Supporting the practice operationally is fellow practice director Matthew Wilson FRSA.